How to Get Permission to Use Copyrighted Music?

 Step1.)
 Find the music publisher of the copyrighted music

 You need to know the music publisher of the song.
-Music publisher administers copyrighted work that includes the songs/music.
+Music publisher administers copyrighted music.
 This is where you need to obtain permission to use music.
 In most cases, this is not available so you need to do some research.
 You can start with the artist or the songwriter of the song.
-You will know the artist or songwriter by examining the ID3 tags information of the MP3 file (or CD in-lay for CD album).
+You will know the artist or songwriter by examining the ID3 tags’ information of the MP3 file (or CD in-lay for CD album).

 The ID3 tags information can be found by right-clicking the mp3 file then go to “Properties” – “Summary”.
 Other mp3 players such as an iPod provide this information much easily.

-Once you know the artist, album and other information pertaining to the song; you should then know how to perform a song copyright search to find out the music publisher of the song.
+Once you know the artist, album and other information pertaining to the song; you can then perform a song copyright search to find out the music publisher of the song.

 Step2.)Describe how you will use the music to the publisher

-Beginner music licensees often provide vague information as to how they are going to use the song in their projects.
-To speed up the licensing process and to get the reasonable licensing fee; you should be providing detailed information to the music publisher.
+To speed up the process ; you should be providing detailed information to the music publisher.

 Once you have the contact information of the music publisher, provide them with the following information (they will be using the obtained information in issuing a license):